Case Study

 Traffic is a means to an end.
 Revenue is the end.
 Don't confuse the two.

-Did NerdWallet's revenue really grow despite traffic decline?
+Did NerdWallet's revenue grow despite traffic decline?

 Yes.
-NerdWallet reported 37% year-over-year revenue growth in Q4 2024 ($183.8 million) despite experiencing a 20% decline in monthly unique users (from 24 million to 19 million).
-This is documented in their official investor relations filings.
+NerdWallet reported 37% year-over-year revenue growth in Q4 2024 ($183.8 million) despite experiencing a 20% decline in monthly unique users.
+Full year 2024 revenue reached $687.6 million, up 15% year-over-year.

 How did NerdWallet maintain revenue with less traffic?